April 1, 1865 - During the U.S.

 April 27

-- On the Mississippi River, the worst steamship disaster in U.S. History
+April 27, 1865 - On the Mississippi River, the worst steamship disaster in U.S. history

-occurred as an explosion aboard the Sultana killing nearly 2,000
+occurred as an explosion aboard the Sultana killed nearly 2,000

 passengers, mostly Union solders who had been prisoners of war and were